tom-leamon/design-patterns-JS/docs.md

 ```

 ### Decorator
-dynamically adds/overrides behaviour in an existing method of an object.
+Dynamically adds/overrides behaviour in an existing method of an object.
 ##### decorator_es6.js
 ```Javascript
 class Pasta {